 I’d barely had time to compose myself, when headlights shone through the window and I heard a car coming down the hill.
 I looked out the window.
 Sure enough, a small Hillman coupe was pulling up outside.
 It didn’t occur to me that there was no longer a road to my place and I hadn’t had a visitor in over a year.

 “What a time for someone to show up,” I thought, “When I’m totally out of my mind on some exotic drug.”

-I peered out the corner of the window as three people got out of the car.
+I peered through a window under the corner of the curtain as three people got out of the car.
 A younger man who was the driver walked around the pond and disappeared into the woods.
 An old man with a white beard went and sat down near the edge of the pond and gazed into the water.
 The third person, a woman, came in my back door, through the kitchen, and walked into my room.

-She was a stout, nondescript, middle-aged woman with dark hair, possibly Hispanic or Italian, quite unremarkable — like she could be somebody’s mom.
-As I looked at her, she suddenly changed into a life-sized, color photograph on a cardboard cutout, such as might grace the aisle of a grocery store next to a stack of canned beans.
-I blinked, and she changed back into what appeared to be a real, normal looking person.
+She was a stout, nondescript middle-aged woman with dark hair, possibly Hispanic or Italian, quite unremarkable — like somebody’s mom.
+As I looked at her she suddenly changed into a life-sized color photograph on a cardboard cutout, such as might grace the aisle of a grocery store next to a stack of canned beans.
+I blinked, and she changed back into what appeared to be a real normal looking person.

 Unfortunately I forgot most of it immediately.

 One thing I did remember is that near the end she said something to the effect that every person was like a drop of water and that each of those drops eventually flowed into a little stream.
 The streams flowed together until they became a river and all the rivers eventually flowed into the ocean, which was one huge, all-encompassing being.

 She said that she was like a mighty river.
 With that she changed into a different person, then another and another, both male and female, each one distinctly real and unique.
 Countless faces one after another continued to appear and disappear — even after I realized I was lying on my bed fading into a deep sleep.